sarasunsh/flaskr-tdd/README.md

 ## Templates and Views

 Next, we need to set up the Templates and associated Views, which define the routes.
 Think about this from a user standpoint.
 We need to log users in and out.
 Once logged in, users need to be able to post.
 Finally, we need to display posts.

+  :sunny: *The view section of the app is largely the meat and potatoes of any Flask app.
+It's where the routing for urls are done, where rules around how to generate html templates are written, and it's also where other methods for processing user input are stored.*

 Write some tests for this first.